lanl-future-campaign/c2-sdc22/README.md

 # Step 4: Transform ZFS filenames to low-level disk LBAs

 First, we build C2's custom zfs tool named libzdb2 available at https://github.com/lanl-future-campaign/c2-libzdb2/tree/sdc22.
 We then execute the following to obtain the low-level disk LBAs of our parquet dataset.
-When building libzdb2, please make sure to set `CMAKE_BUILD_TYPE` to `Release`.
+When building libzdb2, please make sure to use the `sdc22` branch and set `CMAKE_BUILD_TYPE` to `Release`.

 ```bash
 sudo c2-libzdb2/build/src/zdb mypool .